osaberian/osaberian.github.io/README.md

-# Omi08 Portfolio Website
+# Omeed's Portfolio Website

-Welcome to Omi08's Portfolio!

-You can see my projects and find contact information here.
+You can see projects and find contact information here.

 NOTE: This is a work in progress!!!